liberation/django-elasticsearch/readme.md

 * serializer_class
 defaults to ModelJsonSerializer
-This is the class used to translate from the django model to elasticsearch document ways.
+This is the class used to translate from the django model to elasticsearch document both ways.

 * default_facets_fields
 defaults to None